Patrick M. Shanahan said his first trip as acting defense secretary was timely and has given him a lot to chew on moving forward.

 In Iraq, Shanahan was briefed on progress by Army Lt.
 Gen. Paul LaCamera.
 “That gave me a good sense of where we stand on Syria,” he said.
 They also spoke about building the security forces in Iraq.

-The acting secretary said he came away from the NATO meeting with four takeaways.
+The secretary said he came away from the NATO meeting with four takeaways.
 “One, we’re aligned on Afghanistan,” he said.
-“No. 2, we really talked about the Russian threat and the best evidence of our alignment on the Russian threat was the unanimous support to the [Intermediate-Range Nuclear Forces treaty] decision.”
+“Number two, we really talked about the Russian threat and the best evidence of our alignment on the Russian threat was the unanimous support to the [Intermediate-Range Nuclear Forces treaty]decision.”

 The third was discussion about China, and fourth was how to grow capability and capacity for NATO.
 What’s more is the discussions on how to do it together.